I’m all about anything that can make learning more fun, and colorful, and pretty…and involves paint…and a trip to the craft store ;o)

-Really this is another take on the Paint Chip Phonics game I made awhile back, but looks a little more interactive to me.
+Really this is another take on the Paint Chip Phonics game I made awhile back, but it is a little more hands-on and interactive to me.
 So here’s how to make it:

 - Wooden cubes from craft store

 - 3 Colors of Acrylic Paint

 Step 1: I left 3 of the blocks the natural wood color so my children would know which blocks are the beginning letters.